drush-ops/drush/docs/dependency-injection.md

 ------------------
 :octicons-tag-24: 12.5+

 Command files may inject Drush and Drupal services by adding the [AutowireTrait](https://github.com/drush-ops/drush/blob/13.x/src/Commands/AutowireTrait.php) to the class (example: [PmCommands](https://github.com/drush-ops/drush/blob/13.x/src/Commands/pm/PmCommands.php)).
 This enables your [Constructor parameter type hints to determine the injected service](https://www.drupal.org/node/3396179).
-When a type hint is insufficient, an [#[Autowire] Attribute](https://www.drupal.org/node/3396179) on the constructor property (with
-_service:_ named argument) directs AutoWireTrait to the right service (example: [FieldDefinitionCommands](https://github.com/drush-ops/drush/blob/13.x/src/Commands/field/FieldDefinitionCommands.php)).
+When a type hint is insufficient, an [#[Autowire] Attribute](https://www.drupal.org/node/3396179) on the constructor property (with _service:_ named argument) directs AutoWireTrait to the right service (example: [FieldDefinitionCommands](https://github.com/drush-ops/drush/blob/13.x/src/Commands/field/FieldDefinitionCommands.php)).
+Some autowire examples:

+  - `protected readonly Consolidation\OutputFormatters\FormatterManager $formatterManager`
+  - `protected readonly Psr\Log\LoggerInterface $logger`
+  - `protected readonly Drush\SiteAlias\ProcessManager $processManager`
+  - `protected readonly Consolidation\SiteAlias\SiteAliasManagerInterface $siteAliasManager`
+  - `protected readonly \Drush\Config\DrushConfig $drushConfig`
+  - `protected readonly Drupal\Core\Entity\EntityTypeManagerInterface $entityTypeManager`

 If your command is not found by Drush, add the `-vvv` option for debug info about any service instantiation errors.
 If Autowire is still insufficient, a commandfile may implement its own `create()` method (see below).